 San Dimas, California (1981)

 This was my favorite shirt in the 2nd grade.
 I called it my "Lando Calrissian shirt" because it was flowy.
-But the best part was that only the top had a button, and the rest were snaps that could easily "rip open."
+The best part was only the top had a button, and the rest were snaps that could easily "rip open."
 You'll see why this was important.

 When I got my butt kicked, I would make him play Daisy Duke to nurse me back to health.

 Some boys came up one day and said we couldn't play like that, because Daisy was a girl.
 My friend decided we'd play with them, instead.
-I forgot what we were doing, but one boy who didn't know how to properly "rip open" a snap-up shirt actually ripped my shirt.
+One boy who didn't know how to properly "rip open" a snap-up shirt actually ripped my shirt.

 He said he was sorry, but it was one of those fake apologies you say so you don't get in trouble.
 I had to sit in class the rest of the day in that ripped shirt, while other kids giggled and called me Daisy - despite the fact that I was clearly Bo.